Graduate School of Arts and Sciences

 Before enrolling, the student should plan a program of study in consultation with the chair or graduate adviser of the program.

-The privilege of auditing courses without fee is extended to all regularly enrolled, full-time graduate students except special students.
-Special students may audit courses by paying for them at the same rate as those taken for credit.
+The privilege of auditing courses without fee is extended to all regularly enrolled, full-time graduate students.
+Part-time degree students and non-degree special students may audit a course but will be charged the same rate as a course taken for credit.
 No courses may be audited without the permission of the instructor and the student's program chair.
 Auditors may not take examinations or expect evaluation from the instructor.
 No credit is given for an audited course.